nanoonan/parkit/docs/index.md

-The documentation is currently a set of notes more than a complete API reference.

 The *parkit* package provides some basic Python classes that support multiprocessing programming.
 Dictionaries, queues, logs (append-only lists), custom objects, and daemon processes are supported.
 All classes in *parkit* support transactional, concurrent access from multiple processes.
 Data is stored in LMDB which offers good performance.

 ## Installation